Russrex/AlexaShades/README.md

 ### Instructions

-Before uploadding this code to the NodeMCU the section of code commented,
+Before uploadding this code to the NodeMCU the following commented sections will need to be updated.

 //INSERT BOFU DOWN CODE HERE
 //INSERT BOFU UP CODE HERE

-will need to be updated with the RF codes matching your specific remotes.
+These codes will be specific to your Bofu remote.
+They may be obtained with the NodeMCU, a 5V-RF receiver module and the RF_Record.ino.
 The Wiki will provide information on how to decode the Bofu remote.
 I spent an embarasing amount of time finding a consistent way to decode these remotes so hopefully you wont's have to.